BestTimesToVisit.com Logo

 nature

-Witness the Teton Range mirrored in the glassy waters of Oxbow Bend as the first light paints the peaks in hues of pink and gold.
-This iconic viewpoint is a photographer's dream, especially during the fall when the aspens blaze with color and wildlife like moose and elk are often spotted foraging along the riverbanks.
+Witness the Teton Range mirrored in the glassy waters of the Snake River at Oxbow Bend as the first light paints the peaks in hues of pink and gold.
+This iconic viewpoint is a photographer's dream, especially during the fall when the aspens blaze with color, and wildlife like moose and elk are often spotted grazing nearby.

 Best time: Sep-Oct